bedrockio/yada/README.md

 - `isSchema`: returns `true` if the object passed is a schema.
 - `isSchemaError`: returns `true` if the error object is a schema error.
 - `useLocalizer`: Allows [localization](#localization) of error messages.
-- `getLocalizerTemplates`: Allows discovery of messages for [localization](#localization).
+- `getLocalizedMessages`: Allows discovery of messages for [localization](#localization).
 - `LocalizedError`: An error object that can be thrown in custom validations to allow [localization](#localization).